 The Group is committed to supporting the public through various means of social participation and contribution as part of its strategic development.
-The Group strives to nurture corporate culture and practice corporate citizenship in daily work life, and has implemented policies to understand the needs of the society and ensure its activities have taken the society's interests into consideration.
+The Group strives to nurture corporate culture and practice corporate citizenship in daily work life, and has implemented policies to understand the needs of society and ensure that its activities have taken the society's interests into consideration.

-The Group focuses on supporting the socially and economically disadvantaged group in the society.
-During the Financial Year, the Group has distributed a sum of RM22,200.00 in total to support different community events and the work of charities.
-The details of beneficiary are as follows:
+The Group focuses on supporting the socially and economically disadvantaged group in society.
+During the Financial Year, the Group has distributed a sum of RM120,821.00 in total to support different community events and the work of charities (2023: RM22,200.00).
+The details of the beneficiary are as follows:

-Focus area
+Focus areas